-The 2019 Bishop Lecture in Bioethics will be presented by Ruha Benjamin, PhD.
-Dr. Benjamin will present a talk entitled, “Black Afterlives Matter: Reimagining Bioethics for an Ailing Body Politic."
+The 2019 Bishop Lecture in Bioethics was presented by Ruha Benjamin, PhD.
+Dr. Benjamin presented a talk entitled, “Black Afterlives Matter: Reimagining Bioethics for an Ailing Body Politic."
 The Bishop Lecture serves as the keynote address during the CBSSM Research Colloquium.

 Ruha’s work investigates the social dimensions of science and technology with a focus on the relationship between innovation and inequity, health and justice, knowledge and power.